Cookie Dough Stuffed Salted Dark Chocolate Cupcakes

 • On low alternate adding wet and dry ingredients in thirds to the mixer bowl, starting with the wet.

-• Do this as quickly as possible because even we took time in the beginning with the butter, taking time with flour is BAD!
-Leads to heavy cupcakes.
+• Do this as quickly as possible.
+Taking extra time with flour is BAD and leads to heavy cupcakes.

 • Using a ¼ cup ice cream scoop, diving the batter into the cupcake liners.

-• Press in a chunk of your frozen cookie dough.
-FROZEN solid. if it is not you will not love the outcome.
+• Press in a chunk of your frozen solid cookie dough into the cupcake.

 • Bake for 18-20 minutes, until the cake springs back when touched.